-The idea of a cursed movie is something of a genre staple by now, from DEMONS to POPCORN to THE HILLS RUN RED or the CIGARETTE BURNS episode of MASTERS OF HORROR there are plenty of tales of films that bring death to those who watch or try to find them.
+The idea of a cursed movie is something of a genre staple by now. from DEMONS to PORNO to ANTRUM: THE DEADLIEST FILM EVER MADE and the CIGARETTE BURNS episode of MASTERS OF HORROR there are plenty of tales of films that bring death to those who watch or try to find them.
 One of the latest entries into the collection, FURY OF THE DEMON (or LA RAGE DU DEMON in the original French) made its debut at the 2016 Fantasia Festival and is one of the best.

-Fabien Delage (COLD GROUND) deserves a tremendous amount of credit for not only writing and directing the film but for convincing so many academics from different fields to participate and play it straight.
+Fabien Delage (COLD GROUND) deserves a tremendous amount of credit for not only writing and directing the film.
+But also for convincing so many academics from different fields to participate and play it straight.
 It lends a certain weight and believability to the proceedings.
-And the relatively short running time makes it feel like you’ve just watched a show on PBS, an episode of Nova perhaps.
+And the relatively short running time makes it feel like you’ve just watched a show on PBS.
+An episode of Nova perhaps.

 Despite its subject matter, the film is never scary.
 But it never tries to be.
 It is fun, entertaining and totally engrossing.

 Fury of the Demon is available to stream and on DVD from Wild Eye Releasing.